SIakovlev/CarND_Term2_P5/README.md

 `dt` - time step.
 Again, this parameter depends on computer hardware.
 In case `dt` is small the controller calculates "very detailed" trajectory consisting of `N` pieces.
 The price for it is the need for fast computations between consecutive trajectory points.
 In my case, I observed increasing vehicle wiggling when dt is comparably small to the MPC algorithm execution time.
 So I set it to `dt = 0.5`.

+The following code snippet demonstrates how I tuned cost function:

 ```cpp
 const AD<double> v_ref =  30; // reference velocity
 const int w_cte =         1000; // cross-track error weight